paulggin/qutip-superconducting-simulation/README.md

 | RMS residual (T1 = 315.06 us) | 0.0196 |
 | RMS residual (T1 = 344.48 us) | 0.0185 |

-The Lindblad solver and the exponential curve fitter are consistent to four decimals: feeding T1 = 315.0639 us into the master equation and refitting the resulting curve returns T1 = 315.0636 us.
+The Lindblad solver and the exponential curve fitter are consistent to four decimals: substitutting T1 = 315.0639 us into the master equation and refitting the resulting curve returns T1 = 315.0636 us.
 On the real data, the published T1 = 344.48 us gives a marginally lower RMS residual than the measured T1 = 315.06 us, but neither curve sits cleanly on the data because both ignore the readout-floor offset.
 Refitting the real data to `A exp(-t / T1) + C` recovers an unbiased T1 = 319.70 us with C = 0.024, and the simulated curve at this T1 lands on the data points within experimental noise.

 ![T1 Lindblad simulation vs real ibm_marrakesh Q0](plots/t1_lindblad_simulator_vs_real.png)